-County supervisors have agreed to buy 106 acres between Round Hill’s Sleeter Lake Park and the county’s Franklin Park, creating 320 continuous acres of parkland stretching almost from Round
+County supervisors have agreed to buy 106 acres between Round Hill’s Sleeter Lake Park and the county’s Franklin Park, creating 320 continuous acres of parkland stretching almost from Round Hill to Purcellville.

 “Everybody’s looking for more parks, trails and recreation,” said Supervisor Tony R. Buffington (R-Blue Ridge).
 “We recently opened Sleeter Lake to the public, and everyone knows Franklin Park’s not far away.
 Well, there’s 105.96-acre lot right between those two.”